BobBuildTool/bob/README.md

 It's probably the best to head over to the [documentation](http://bob-build-tool.readthedocs.io/).
 To get an impression how Bob is configured have a look at the [tutorials](https://github.com/BobBuildTool/bob-tutorials).
+A real project that is built by Bob can be found [here](https://github.com/BobBuildTool/basement).

 If you have a specific question you're welcome to post on the [mailing list](mailto:bob-build-tool@freelists.org) ([FreeLists](http://www.freelists.org/list/bob-build-tool)).